2014 Associate tour of Australia and New Zealand

-ICC Cricket World Cup Associate warm-up matches were cricket matches arranged by the International Cricket Council to assist the Afghanistan, Ireland, Scotland and United Arab Emirates national cricket teams to prepare for the 2015 World Cup by allowing them to familiarise themselves with conditions in Australia and New Zealand.
+ICC Cricket World Cup Associate warm-up matches were cricket matches arranged by the International Cricket Council to assist the Afghanistan, Ireland, Scotland and United Arab Emirates national cricket teams to prepare for the 2015 World Cup by familiarise themselves with the playing conditions in Australia and New Zealand.

 These teams played against state and regional sides, and were given the opportunity to train with specialist coaches such as Dav Whatmore as part of the ICC High Performance Programme (HPP).